asuh/front-end-windows/readme.md

 **Control Panel > Turn Windows features on or off**

-Choose to install, if not already installed, both .NET Framework 3.5 and .NET Framework 4.7.x.
+If not already installed, choose to install both .NET Framework 3.5 and .NET Framework 4.7.x.

 ## Chocolatey and Boxstarter